Two Omaha police officers shot, man killed during attempted burglary

 Schmaderer confirmed to The World-Herald that both officers were awake and alert after the shooting.
 He spoke to both officers and their spouses.

-The officers were both wearing body cameras, though one was damaged in the altercation.
-There is security video from the storage building that will be reviewed as well, the spokesman said.
+Both officers wore body cameras, though one was damaged during the incident.
+Security video from the storage building will be reviewed as well, the spokesman said.

+A relative of Docken, reached Tuesday morning by phone, said the family would "have no comment" about the incident.
+According to his Facebook page, Docken attended Benson High School in Omaha.

+Docken has served two stints in the Nebraska Department of Correctional Services.
+He was most recently released in December 2021 after spending about two years on a charge of attempted distribution and possession with intent to distribute methamphetamine.
+He also was in prison from December 2013 to June 2017 after he was found guilty of being a prohibited person in possession of a firearm and a theft charge.

 Police recovered a handgun at the scene near Docken's body.
-The police spokesman said the officers entered the storage facility with the assistance of the property management who advised that a man was breaking into a first-floor storage unit which contained a gun case and ammunition.
+The police spokesman said the officers entered the storage facility with the assistance of the property's management, who told them that a man was breaking into a first-floor storage unit which contained a gun case and ammunition.

-Officers attempted to make contact with the man, later identified as Docken, who was still inside an open storage unit.
-When Docken saw the officers he ran down a hallway pursued by police "giving multiple loud verbal commands to stop running," the spokesman said.
+Officers attempted to make contact with the man who was still inside an open storage unit.
+When Docken saw them, he ran down a hallway and was pursued by the officers who gave "multiple loud verbal commands to stop running," the spokesman said.

 The officers caught up to Docken and a physical altercation began, the spokesman said.
 Gunfire was exchanged resulting in the wounding of the officers and the death of Docken, who was shot multiple times.

-The Nebraska State Patrol and the Douglas County Sheriff's Office will be involved in the investigation along with the Omaha Police Department's officer involved investigations team.
+The Nebraska State Patrol and the Douglas County Sheriff's Office will be involved in the investigation along with an Omaha Police Department team.

 The officers will be interviewed in the coming days and have been placed on paid administrative leave.